Last Revision Date: March 1, 2023

 A. Types and Collection of Information

-Our primary goal in collecting the information described below is to provide you, the user, with a customized experience on our Sites and to deliver better service, products, and more relevant content to our customers, prospective customers, and visitors.
+Our primary goal in collecting the information described below is to provide you, the user, with a customized experience and to deliver better service, products, and more relevant content to our customers, prospective customers, and visitors.

 1. Types of Information We Collect